yellows8/3dshax/README.md

 * v8.x
 * v9.0-v9.2
 * v9.3
+* v9.5

 The above doesn't really apply for functionality where addresses are located on-the-fly, unless specificly mentioned otherwise.

-Some of the codebase automatically determines what addresses to patch on-the-fly.
-However some of the codebase (minor/commented-out patch(es)) still uses hard-coded addresses for each FIRM version.
+Most of the codebase automatically determines what addresses to patch on-the-fly.
+Some minor/commented-out patch(es) still uses hard-coded addresses for each FIRM version.

 ## Code and patches which use hard-coded addresses
 * ...